Svalbard & Greenland Explorer

 Picture of the port

-The name "Ittoqqortoormiit" means "Big-House Dwellers" in the Eastern Greenlandic dialect.
+The name “Ittoqqortoormiit” means “Big-House Dwellers” in the Eastern Greenlandic dialect.
 Very few visitors make the trek here, as the winters are long, and the sea is frozen for nine months of the year.
-Ittoqqortoormiit is located at Scoresby Sound and with its side fjord is the largest fjord complex in the world, as well as the world’s longest fjord.
-Within its borders is the tallest mountain in the Arctic region, the two-mile-tall Gunnbjorn Mountain.
-During early spring, when the sea ice is still thick, yet the sun is high in the sky, many of the local people go out for a weekend on dog sledding trips.
+Ittoqqortoormiit is located at Scoresby Sound, which—with its many side fjords—is the largest fjord complex in the world and the world’s longest fjord system.
+Within its borders stands the tallest mountain in the Arctic region, the two-mile-tall Gunnbjørn Mountain.
+During early spring, when the sea ice is still thick, yet the sun is high in the sky, many local residents venture out on weekend dog-sledding trips.
+Guests will be warmly welcomed ashore for an open-town experience, inviting everyone to explore at their own pace and engage directly with the local community with no shore excursion booking required.
+This immersive visit is designed to encourage authentic discovery and meaningful interactions throughout the town.

 Picture of the port